-- Grief and loss
+Grief and loss

 	We use methods that are based upon psychodynamic, relational, emotion-focused and existential therapies.
 We incorporate research on attachment theory and neuroscience in our work.
-We also draw from feminist and multi-cultural approaches, and utilize cognitive-behavioral techniques when helpful.
+We also draw from feminist and multi-cultural approaches.
 You can read more about our approach to therapy here.